What is the difference between the South Rim and North Rim of Grand Canyon?

 An aerial view of the grand canyon with a river running through it.

 Regardless of which rim you choose to visit at the Grand Canyon, you are sure to find the spectacular and expansive views you might expect at this world-famous destination.
 However, it can be hard to decipher what the difference is between the South Rim and the North Rim.
-While both rims come highly recommended, here is some local knowledge that can assist in helping to choose which side of Grand Canyon best suits your desires and travel plans.
+While both rims come highly recommended, here is some local knowledge that can assist in helping to choose which is better north or south rim of Grand Canyon for your travel plans.

 Grand Canyon South Rim

 The South Rim of Grand Canyon is where the vast majority of people visit, especially for the first time.
 Approximately 90% of the five million annual visitors end up at the South Rim, which is the rim that is most easily accessible from the closest metropolitan areas.
 It is located about a 4-hour drive from both Phoenix and Las Vegas.
-The South Rim’s Grand Canyon Village is where you will find the most visitor-friendly services including hotels and restaurants, as well as additional options located in the small town of Tusayan, which lies just outside the park’s South Rim entrance gate.
+The South Rim’s Grand Canyon Village is where you will find the most visitor-friendly services including hotels and restaurants, as well as additional options located in the small town of Tusayan, the nearest town to Grand Canyon South Rim.

 A free shuttle bus system allows visitors to find parking and then have convenient transportation throughout the developed portion of Grand Canyon Village.
 The buses run approximately every 15 minutes from sunrise to sunset and can get you to the Visitor Center, General Store, gift shops, museums, lodges, and restaurants, as well as a variety of spectacular vistas and hiking trails.